apache/incubator-brooklyn/docs/guide/yaml/configuring-vms.md

 * `machineCreateAttempts` (for dodgy clouds, and they nearly all fail occasionally!)
 * and things like `imageId` and `userMetadata` and disk and networking options (e.g. `autoAssignFloatingIp` for private clouds)

-For more information, see the javadoc on `JcloudsLocationConfig`.
+For more information, see [Operations: Locations](../ops/locations/).